 Q: If I am accepted, for what kinds of financial aid might I qualify?

 To check your qualifications for university financial aid, contact the Office of Financial Aid.
-If you are interested in graduate teaching or research assistantships, first contact your College of Education department.
+If you are interested in graduate teaching or research assistantships, first contact your College of Education & Human Development department.

 Q: If I am accepted into a program and wish to defer my attendance, what are my options?

 You must notify your Admissions Specialist (Office of Academic Assistance and Graduate Admissions) that you wish to postpone the term of admission.
 He or she will help you with that process.

 Q: If I am not recommended for admission or wish to withdraw my application, may I have my materials back?

 Once your application and materials have arrived in our office, they become the property of Georgia State University.
 For this reason no materials will be returned or released to an applicant or to any other party, such as another school or external agencies, for example.
 Moreover, your application fee is nonrefundable and will not be returned if your application is withdrawn or denied.